xcwolfe/Differential-Expression-in-C-elegans/README.md

 # Differential Expression in *C. elegans*
-This repository contains the scripts, commands, and input files necessary to analyze differential gene, RNA-binding protein, and A.S. expression in *C. elegans* (as of September 2024).
+This repository contains the scripts, commands, and input files necessary to analyze differential gene, RNA-binding protein, and A.S. expression in *C. elegans* (as of October 2024).

 System requirements:
 R version 4.4.1 (Race for Your Life) or greater \